Why I Believe We Need A Better Food System — For Our Health & The Planet's

 The problem we face today.

-Here's what we're seeing now: From seed to shelf, our current conventional food system has engineered a way to mass-produce food items that last on grocery shelves forever in order to maximize the bottom line—even if it comes at the expense of human and planetary health.
+Here's what we're seeing now: From seed to shelf, our current conventional food system has engineered a way to mass-produce food items that last on grocery shelves forever in order to maximize the bottom line—even if it comes at the expense of human and planetary3 health.
 The system often hides behind marketing tricks, like calling food "low-fat," "sugar-free," and even "natural" to disguise artificial ingredients, pesticides, and other harmful chemicals.
 Sometimes foods are even labeled "better for you," when they might not be.

 And this doesn't bode well for the health of the planet, either.
 According to the United States Environmental Protection Agency (EPA), agriculture as it exists today is a bigger contributor to the climate crisis than all of the energy we use in our homes.
 Just recently, the UN issued an urgent call for greener, more inclusive food systems to address the climate crisis.
 Highly processed, engineered foods prioritize mono crops (crops like corn, wheat, and soy that are grown on the same land year after year without rotation and typically receive heavy government subsidies) deplete the soil of nutrients and require more fertilizers and pesticides in order to stay in production.
-These chemicals then make their way into the ground, water, and air, contributing to pollution.
+These chemicals then make their way into the ground, water, and air, contributing to pollution4.

 So, what can we do about it?